-Most Americans have also consistently said that Trump has encouraged white supremacist groups during his presidency.
-In August 2017, September 2018 and November 2018, pollsters asked nationally representative samples: “Do you think that President Trump’s decisions and behavior as president have encouraged white supremacist groups, discouraged white supremacist groups, or do you think his behavior and decisions haven’t had an impact either way?”
+Most Americans have also consistently said Trump has encouraged white supremacist groups during his presidency.
+In August 2017, September 2018 and November 2018, pollsters asked nationally representative samples: “Do you think that Trump’s decisions and behavior as president have encouraged white supremacist groups, discouraged white supremacist groups, or do you think his behavior and decisions haven’t had an impact either way?”

 The graph above shows that 54 to 59 percent of Americans in those three polls thought Trump’s decisions and behavior have encouraged white supremacist groups.
-Only 3 to 5 percent of Americans in those polls said that Trump has discouraged them.
+Only 3 to 5 percent of Americans in those polls said Trump has discouraged them.

 These results are consistent with more recent data, too.
-In a March 2019 Pew survey, 56 percent said that Trump has done “too little” to distance himself from white nationalist groups.
+In a March 2019 Pew survey, 56 percent said Trump has done “too little” to distance himself from white nationalist groups.
 And in a March 2019 YouGov/HuffPost Poll, more Americans said they thought he supports white nationalism than thought he opposes it (39 to 19 percent respectively).

 White nationalists have eagerly embraced Trump and his rhetoric.
 White supremacist groups and leaders rejoiced when he called a caravan of Latin American migrants “invaders” in 2018.
-They have since cheered Trump’s racist tweets telling four nonwhite congresswomen to “go back” to where they “originally came from.”
+They have since cheered Trump’s racist tweets telling four non-White congresswomen to “go back” to where they “originally came from.”
 The gunman who killed 51 people at two mosques earlier this year in New Zealand even praised Trump as “a symbol of renewed white identity and common purpose.”